-Working with PhD student Cylita Guy, I am currently examining how bats are coping with city life.
+Working with PhD student Cylita Guy, I examined how bats are coping with city life.
 Big brown bats are well known for living in attics of homes and businesses.
 Yet little is know about how they use their surrounding urban landscape.
 In the summer of 2015, I set out to study the sociality of urban bats in High Park – Toronto’s largest city park (see Bats of High Park).
 Unfortunately I was only able to locate one colony.
 However, an interesting trend in the park led to a new line of research…

 It is generally thought that animals using more stable, reliable resources will also live in more stable social groups.
 It is therefore assumed that bats living in attics have more stable social groups than bats living in trees.
 Conditions, like temperature, that are important to bat survival are usually more stable in attics compared to trees and bats often return to the same attic every day but those living in trees move to a different tree almost every day or two.
 But, once bats are in an attic they don’t necessarily hang out with the same individuals in the same spot in the attic every day.
 And when bats move from tree to tree they don’t stay in the same group every day (a process known as fission-fusion).
 So, it seems social groups are influenced by more than resources and I predict females are moving around to maintain contact with more “friends”.